brianl2/BrCancer_LHL_final/README.md

 ## Introduction & Project Overview
 It is estimated that 1 in 8 women in Canada will develop breast cancer in their lifetime.
 As a method of risk prevention and screening, mammography is to visualize if a tumor is present.
 Breast cancer is often associated with a development of a tumor, which can be either benign (non-cancerous) or malignant (cancerous).

-If the presence of a tumor is found, a biopsy method (like Fine Need Aspiration (FNA)) is the only reliable diagnostic solution.
+If the presence of a tumor is found, a biopsy method (like Fine Need Aspiration (FNA)) is the [only definite diagnostic solution](https://cancer.ca/en/cancer-information/cancer-types/breast/diagnosis).
 The Tumor cell dimensions can be taken from the FNA biopsy and placed into a machine learning model to help identify whether a tumor is likely cancerous or not.

 This implementation of machine learning could help physicians and pathologists in the field by filtering through biopsy results and determining if a given tumor is of concern based on its dimensions.